PrimeDAO/deals-docs/published-md-files/partnered-deal.md

     - To learn more about the role and rights of a Proposal Lead please see <a href="/documentation/TokenSwapFAQ/#what-a-proposal-lead-can-and-cannot-do">here</a>.
 3. Provide the **Contact E-mail (optional)**
 4. Decide whether you wanna keep this deal and the conversations private, or if you rather keep these publicly accessible.
     * Toggle this option on if you DON’T want the public to see what is being discussed by the DAOs.
-This will make all conversations of this Partnered Deal only visible by the Proposal Lead and the involved Deal Representatives.
+This will make all conversations of this Partnered Deal only visible by the Proposal Lead and the involved Deal Representative(s).
     * You can always turn the deal to public during the Negotiation phase or after the deal is ratified.
 Note that conversations previously held in private will remain private, even if the deal is turned public.
-Contrary to an Open Proposal, in a Partnered Deal only Proposal Lead and Deal Representatives can discuss the clauses, regardless if the deal is public or private.
+Contrary to an Open Proposal, in a Partnered Deal only Proposal Lead and Deal Representative(s) can discuss the clauses, regardless if the deal is public or private.
     * A negotiated deal that has been turned public can be turned back into private, and vice versa.

 ## Primary DAO Details